Shingles: Research

 Until the mid-1990s, infectious complications of the central nervous system (CNS) caused by VZV reactivation were regarded as rare.
 The presence of rash, as well as specific neurological symptoms, was required to diagnose a CNS infection caused by VZV.
 Since 2000, PCR testing has become more widely used, and the number of diagnosed cases of CNS infection has increased.

 Classic textbook descriptions state that VZV reactivation in the CNS is restricted to immunocompromised individuals and the elderly; however, studies have found that most participants are immunocompetent and younger than 60 years old.
 Historically, vesicular rash was considered a characteristic finding, but studies have found that rash is only present in 45% of cases.
 In addition, systemic inflammation is not as reliable an indicator as previously thought: the mean level of C-reactive protein and mean white blood cell count are within the normal range in participants with VZV meningitis.
 MRI and CT scans are usually normal in cases of VZV reactivation in the CNS.
 CSF pleocytosis, previously thought to be a strong indicator of VZV encephalitis, was absent in half of a group of people diagnosed with VZV encephalitis by PCR.

 The frequency of CNS infections presented at the emergency room of a community hospital is not negligible, so a means of diagnosing cases is needed.
 PCR is not a foolproof method of diagnosis, but because so many other indicators have turned out not to be reliable in diagnosing VZV infections in the CNS, PCR is the recommended method of testing for VZV.
-Negative PCR does not rule out VZV involvement, but a positive PCR can be used for diagnosis, and appropriate treatment started (for example, antivirals can be prescribed rather than antibiotics).
+Negative PCR does not rule out VZV involvement, but a positive PCR can be used for diagnosis, and appropriate treatment can be started (for example, antivirals can be prescribed rather than antibiotics).